romin23/log-lens/README.md

 Expect some delay in loading the app is it is deployed on free cloud and probably is in  `Sleep Mode` [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://romin-log-lens.streamlit.app)
+> [!NOTE]
+> Open this while you are on a private network, streamlit cloud sometimes gives hard time accessing apps